Jose Altuve Preview, Player Props: Astros vs. Rangers

 Jose Altuve At The Plate

-- Altuve has picked up an RBI in 31.8% of his games this year, with more than one RBI in 10.6% of his games.
-He has also plated three or more runs in four contests.
+- Altuve has had an RBI in 22 games this year (32.8%), including eight multi-RBI outings (11.9%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.